LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Fuse small kernels to amortize launch overhead

 If you have many tiny GPU kernels launching back-to-back, consider merging their operations to run in a single kernel where possible.
 Every kernel launch has a fixed cost on the order of tens of microseconds, so combining operations through manual CUDA kernel fusion, XLA fusion, or tools like NVIDIA CUTLASS/Triton for custom ops can improve throughput.
 Fused kernels spend more time doing actual work and less time in launch overhead or memory round trips.
 This is especially helpful in inference or preprocessing pipelines where chains of elementwise ops can be executed in one go.
 Try torch.compile(mode="reduce- overhead") first.
 The compiler can fuse operation chains and wrap steady regions in CUDA Graphs.
 This will reduce CPU launch overhead.
 For unfused hotspots, consider migrating them to Triton kernels and using asynchronous TMA and automatic warp specialization where applicable.

+## Adopt persistent kernels for work queues

+When a workload launches the same kernel thousands of times (streaming batches, work queues, MoE routing), consider a persistent kernel: launch once, keep warps alive, and feed them new work items via global memory or CUDA graphs.
+You trade a slightly more complex kernel for dramatically lower launch overhead and better cache reuse.
+Size the persistent grid so each SM keeps at least one CTA resident, and fall back to traditional launches only when work patterns are highly irregular.

 ## Utilize GPU dynamic parallelism for intra-GPU work scheduling